nrxus/faux/blog/src/blog/how-it-works.md

 data.
 This is important because we need to be able to create a mock instance of the `NetworkClient` from nothing.

-We can now now flesh out the mockable `fetch` definition
+We can now now flesh out the mockable definition of `fetch`:

 ```rust
 impl NetworkClient {